MetaMix: Meta-state Precision Searcher for Mixed-precision Activation Quantization: Activation Instability on Mixed-Precision Quantization

 Figure \ref{fig:activation_stats} shows two trends in terms of activation instability.
 First, activation statistics has strong correlation with bit-width.
 Second, the correlation can be amplified when both activation and weight are trained and quantized in low bits.
 As the figure demonstrates, in mixed-precision quantization, activation instability results from two sources, one from bit selection and the other from weight quantization.

 Activation instability due to weight quantization results from the fact that the output activations of a layer can become different, even when the same input activations are used, due to weight update and subsequent weight quantization~\cite{profit}.
 Activation instability due to bit selection results from the fact that the lower precision tends to incur the more variance in the quantized data.
-For details about the instability, refer to the supplementary.
+For details about the instability, refer to the supplementary\footnote{Refer to our arXiv version for the supplementary materials.}.

 As will be shown in our experiments, the activation instability can yield poor quality of mixed-precision network.
 It is because, when the statistics of batch norm layer significantly vary due to activation instability during training, it is challenging to obtain a representative activation statistics\footnote{Note that the activation statistics obtained in training time is used in the batch norm layer in test time.} on the candidate bit-widths (during bit selection) as well as the final bit-widths (selected as a result of bit selection).
-In \cite{profit,Fully_Quantized_Network_for_Object_Detection_CVPR19}, in order to cope with activation instability due to weight quantization, the authors propose fine-tuning the quantized network (with a single precision) to stabilize batch norm statistics at the end of training.
+In \cite{profit,fqnet}, in order to cope with activation instability due to weight quantization, the authors propose fine-tuning the quantized network (with a single precision) to stabilize batch norm statistics at the end of training.
 However, according to our experiments (also to be mentioned later), it does not prove effective in mixed-precision quantization.
 It is mainly because sensitive layers like depth-wise convolution tend to be assigned high precision, which makes activation instability due to weight quantization less significant on those layers thereby reducing the effects of fine-tuning.
 In this paper, we propose MetaMix to tackle the activation instability in mixed-precision quantization.
 MetaMix effectively stabilizes batch norm statistics (bottom of Figure \ref{fig:activation_stats}) thereby providing representative activation statistics (Figure \ref{fig:metamix_actdist}) and high-quality bit selection (Figure \ref{fig:bits_mbv2}).

-\section{MetaMix - A meta-state precision searcher}
+\section{MetaMix – a Meta-State Precision Searcher}

-\subsection{Overall training flow}
+\subsection{Overall Training Flow}

 Figure \ref{fig:metamix_flow_diagram} shows the overall training flow.
 Given a trained network, our proposed MetaMix determines per-layer bit-width of activations in the bit selection phase and fine-tunes network weights and step sizes in the weight training phase.